-- We conducted an annual risk assessment to identify where greater ethical risk exists to help target our activity.
-Examples include where workers are more likely to be at risk of ethical issues, including modern slavery, based on the type of product or service being provided, their geographic location and any known previous issues or the scale and type of our relationship with suppliers.
+- When determining where the greatest risks lie and how to focus our efforts, we assess where workers are more likely to be at risk of ethical issues, including modern slavery, based on the type of product or service being provided, their geographic location and any known previous issues or the scale and type of our relationship with suppliers.
 These factors affect our ability to influence and impact change. - We continue to determine that our risk is greatest in our supply chain categories of official merchandise, branded product for promotional use and licensed product.
 Our due diligence measures described in this statement therefore continue to predominantly focus on these areas.